Arizona Court Records

 - You do not possess a Commercial Driver's License (CDL).

 If you are under 18, you may appear in court with a parent or guardian on or before the date and time listed on your complaint.
 Suppose you are cited for a criminal traffic violation.
-In that case, you may appear at the Justice Court listed on your ticket at the date and time specified or risk having a warrant issued for your arrest and having your license suspended.
+In that case, you may appear at the Justice Court listed on your ticket on the date and time specified, or risk having a warrant issued for your arrest and having your license suspended.

 - Plead Guilty